jupyter-on-openshift/www-jupyteronopenshift-org/source/index.rst

 including custom deployments for Jupyter notebooks, JupyterHub, notebook viewer, kernel gateways and more.

-Check out the table of contents for everything that is provided.
+*Note that this site is still in the process of being populated with content.
+Keep checking back for new content as it is added.
+Check out the table of contents for everything that is provided so far.*

 Why use OpenShift?
 ------------------